eulersson/taconez/docs/5-configuring-your-ide.md

 - Playback Distributor
 - Sound Player

+**NOTE**: When committing your git changes do it from a window that is not running in the container for two reasons:

+1. The container might have trouble with the SSH configuration when pushing.
+HTTP might work perhaps?
+2. The container does not mount everything, only specific paths, so in the eyes of git it would see many files disappeared!

 ## Python Projects: Sound Detector

 In the sidebar, click **Run and Debug** (macOS <kbd>⌘</kbd> + <kbd>⇧</kbd> +